VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 Usually, it’s called an epic.
 But we created them as stories in Jira, which means I counted them on the graphics.

-We had many meetings to discover and creates new stories for the epics.
+We had many meetings to discover and create new stories for the epics.
 PO asked developers "What do we need to implement sign-in?".
 Developers were telling details of implementation: "We need integrate with Google to provide google sign".
 PO created new stories for the discovered details.